kohsuke/confluence-static-cache/README.md

 The end result is that your visitors won't even notice that your Confluence is running with static cache.
 They see the same-old Confluence UI, and the same URLs will keep working.
 The only difference is that pages magically load a lot faster.

+See [the live instance](https://wiki.jenkins-ci.org/) to get the feel of how this cache works mostly transparently.

 Installing and configuring this plugin